(c) 1999,2021 Peter McCollum

 · The band switch has been removed, and replaced with a screw that plugs the hole (to keep the unit watertight).
 Inside, all of the bandswitch components are gone.

 · A fixture has been added to the FT-243 crystal socket: it allows a crystal to be installed in the horizontal position, laying across the BN-2 label plate.
 The original crystal socket is still usable, and the second socket (for crystals with wider-spaced pins) is still there, also.
+Because of the crystal-socket modification, it could have been delivered to the field with a crystal already installed with the lid in place.

 · The antenna tuning cap has been replaced by a dual-section 365 pf unit, with both sections wired in parallel for a total of 730 pf.
 The cap looks like a commercial broadcast radio type, with a compression trimmer on each section.
 To mount the cap, three holes were drilled and countersunk in the front panel.
 The original watertight shaft bushing has been mounted upside-down on the top of the panel, and there is a rubber washer under it.
 This allows everything to remain watertight, but allows the new capacitor to mount close to the panel.
 However, since the shaft bushing is mounted on the "wrong" side of the panel, the antenna tuning knob is now higher above the panel than the original.